Scaffold-Stark/scaffold-stark-2/README.md

 ## 🚩 Challenge 0: 🎟 Simple NFT Example

 🎫 Create a simple NFT to learn the basics of 🏗 scaffold-stark.
-You'll use Scarb to compile and deploy smart contracts.
+You'll use [Scarb](https://docs.swmansion.com/scarb/) to compile and [Starknet.js](https://www.starknetjs.com/) to deploy smart contracts.
 Then, you'll use a template React app full of important Starknet components and hooks.
 Finally, you'll deploy an NFT to a public network to share with friends! 🚀

 https://github.com/Quantum3-Labs/speedrunstark/tree/simple-nft-example